xiaoxiangch/Analyzing-Customer-Churn-for-Telecom-Provider/README.md

-# Analyzing Customer Churn for Telecom Provider
+# Case study: Analyzing Customer Churn for Telecom Provider
 ## Introduction
 This project uses a churn dataset from a telecom provider called Databel to analyze why customers are leaving.
 The analysis explores customer behavior, demographics, service usage, and contract details to uncover key drivers of churn.